fangq/mmc/README.txt

 You should be able to compile the code with an Intel C++ compiler, an AMD C compiler or LLVM compiler without any difficulty.
-To use other compilers, you simply append "CC=compiler_exe" to the above make commands.
+To use other compilers, you simply append `CC=compiler_exe` to the above make commands.
 If you see any error messages, please google and fix your compiler settings or install the missing libraries.

-A special note for Mac OS users: you need to install mp-gcc4{4,5,6}
+A special note for Mac OS users: you can you use both gcc (installed by MacPorts or brew) or the default clang gcc provided by the default Xcode compiler to build mmc.
+MMC requires OpenMP for multi-threading based parallel computing.
+If one uses the clang compiler, one must first install `libomp` package in order to compile mmc.

-from MacPorts in order to compile MMC.
-The default gcc (4.2) installed by Xcode 3.x does not support thread-local storage.
-Once downloaded and installed MacPorts from www.macports.org, you can install gcc by
+  brew install libomp

-  sudo port install mp-gcc44
+  brew link --force libomp

-Then add /opt/local/bin to your $PATH variable.
-A example compilation command for MMC looks like
+One can switch to other compilers by setting the `CC`, `CXX` and `AR` environment variables, for example

-  make ssemath CC=gcc-mp-4.4
+  make CC=gcc-mp-10 CXX=g++-mp-10 AR=g++-mp-10

 After compilation, you may add the path to the "mmc" binary (typically, mmc/src/bin) to your search path.
 To do so, you should modify your